S3ND3R/SchoolProjProgramDesign/PROJ_02_Automated_Assessment.md

 #### Testing Blur Filter for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - In Mutant: The radius is 2 less than it is supposed to be.
++ Pass: At least one test failed for Blur Filter

 #### Testing Edge Detector Filter for failure